ibm-cloud-docs/dr-automation-powervs/private-pod.md

 Storage is allocated based on deployment needs, ensuring efficient usage of resources and seamless management.

+## Satellite location
+{: #sat-location}

+For DR Automation Private Cloud, the Satellite location corresponds to the IBM Cloud region closest to your data center, with a recommended network round-trip time (RTT) of 200 milliseconds or less.
+For more information on different Satellite locations, see [IBM Satellite location](/docs/dr-automation-powervs?topic=dr-automation-powervs-ibm-satellite-location).

 ## Network configurations
 {: #ns-private}